Among the many things I suffer from (shoe addiction, frizzy hair, aversion to early mornings), eczema and psoriasis are probably the most annoying.

 I’ve written back personally to the people in question, but thought to post my tips here for anyone else with eczema and psoriasis like me.
 As most sufferers know, they’re genetic conditions without a cure as such, but they are definitely some dos and don’ts.

 Water – my son also has mild eczema and the main issue seems to be the water here in Santiago, which has a much higher mineral content than in many other countries.
 Following our dermatologist’s advice, we’ve both been avoiding very long, hot baths, as well as drying soaps, opting for a gentle bath oil instead when necessary.
-We’ve also switched to a more gentle washing detergent (a brand called Popeye here in Chile).
+We switched to a more gentle washing detergent (a brand called Popeye here in Chile) for really dirty clothing.
+For a gentler wash we now use EcoWash balls which in any case are much better on the environment (and your pocket).

 Skincare and body– For my shampoo, I’ve switched to a gentle tea tree formula designed especially for sensitive scalps.
 For my boys, I now wash their hair only when necessary instead of on a daily basis.
 It’s important to avoid harsh synthetic fragrances and keep the skin hydrated.
 As recommended by our dermatologist my family all use a rich body lotion (La Roche Posay Lipikar Balm AP+, available without prescription) on a regular basis.
 For my face, I’m a big fan of facial oils and just discovered a seriously good one by JK7.